openplanttools/imodeljs-apps/README.md

 9. Fix the sign-in button (lacking access to currently fix this).
 10. Convert backend to be entirely electron/desktop based. - Nick **Done**
 11. Pick which project *in progress* - Nick
-12. Clean up code base *ongoing* - Nick
+12. Clean up code base *partially done* - Nick
-13. Comment parts for explanations *ongoing* - Nick
+13. Comment parts for explanations *mostly done* - Nick
 14. Fix CSS formatting
 15. Fix clashes with electron IPC and configuration of front-back communication.
 16. Determine the necessity of webpack in browser runtime environment.